cliffordwilliam/python-2d-game-engine/docs/chore.md

 - [ ] Update the doc svg, Reason for change is because I cannot import everything at the constants, import when it is needed only.
 Like Vector and so on.
 - [ ] In the main menu, add options to go to level editor or animation editor and so on.
 - [ ] Always recheck if the typing are all complete in every file.
+- [ ] Check if each file has its own doc section in documention.md, make sure that it reflects the code as is too.
 - [ ] Always read if there are any more TODO.

 ## Typesafety